-- (1) A bid adjudication committee must - - (a) consider the report and recommendations of the bid evaluation committee; and - (b) either - - (i) depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement.

-- (2) A bid adjudication committee must consist of at least four senior managers of the LEPELLE NKUMPI MUNICIPALITY which must include - - (a) the chief financial officer or, if the chief financial officer is not available, another manager in the budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer; and - (b) at least one senior supply chain management practitioner who is an official of the muncipality; and - (c) a technical expert in the relevant field who is an official of the municipality, if such an expert exists. - (3) The accounting officer must appoint the chairperson of the committee.
-If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (4) Neither a member of a bid evaluation committee, nor an advisor or person assisting the evaluation committee, may be a member of a bid adjudication committee. - (5) (a) If the bid adjudication committee decides to recommend a bid other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to recommend awarding the bid - (i) check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears, and; - (ii) notify the accounting officer. - (b) The accounting officer may - - after due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a); and - (ii) if the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (7) The accounting officer must comply with section 114 of the Act within 10 working days
+- (1) A bid a judication committee must - - (a) consider the report and recommendations of the bid evaluation committee; and - (b) either - - (i) depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement. - (2) A bid adjudication committee must consist of at least four senior managers of the LEPELLE NKUMPI MUNICIPALITY which must include - - (a) the chief financial officer or, if the chief financial officer is not available, another manager in the budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer; and - (b) at least one senior supply chain management practitioner who is an official of the muncipality; and - (c) a technical expert in the relevant field who is an official of the municipality, if such an expert exists. - d) the bid adjudication committee cannot undertake business without a quorum present, consisting of half plus one of its total membership with voting power (rounded to the nearest whole number) - (3) The accounting officer must appoint the chairperson of the committee.
+If the chairperson is absent from a meeting, the members of the committee who are present must elect one of them to preside at the meeting. - (4) Neither a member of a bid evaluation committee, nor an advisor or person assisting the evaluation committee, may be a member of a bid adjudication committee. - (5) (a) If the bid adjudication committee decides to recommend a bid other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to recommend awarding the bid -

-Consider Internal Audit to review bid of R10m (MFMA circular 68)
+- (i) theck in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal service charges are not in arrears, and; - (ii) notify the accounting officer. - (b) The accounting officer may - - (i) after due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a); and - (ii) if the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (6) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (7) The accounting officer must comply with section 114 of the Act within 10 working days consider Internal Audit to review bid of R10m (MFMA circular 68)

-All bid committee member will sign the municipal code of conduct for Bid Committee and adhere to the Guidelines for Municipal Bid Adjudication Committees June 2006 (mfma circular 34)
+All bid committee member will sign the municipal code of conduct for Bid Committee and adhere to the Guidelines for Municipal Bid Adjudication Committees June 2006 (MFMA Circular 34)